flamendless/flamendless.github.io/_posts/2019-05-31-i-hate-java.md

 Without any IDE, it is near impossible to program with Java.

 IDE (Integrated Development Environment) like Netbeans, Visual Studio, etc etc. are very useful and powerful.
 They make programmer's life easier to the point that new programmers are very dependent to them.
 This is strongly the case with Java.

+My stand is that, the use of a good programming language should be dependent on an IDE.
+This is a problem with C/C++ and Java in that it is really difficult to get them compiling/building/linking without IDE.

 Let me first list down why IDE is useful for languages like Java, C/C++, and C#.